-The 3 options will be a good choice, which one is the best for you will depend on your needs.
-In my opinion, if you have enough budget go for the Yamaha HS 8 if you don’t then the M-Audio are also a good start, you can always add the sub-woofer to the kit if you need it.
+Either of the 3 options will be a good choice, which one is the best for you will depend on your needs.
+In my opinion, if you have the budget go for the Yamaha HS 8.
+If you don’t then the M-Audio are also a good start, you can always add the sub-woofer to the kit if you need it.

 Post Image under Creative Commons Attribution License by Keoni Cabral